What if you could take action now so that you have significantly more tax-free savings to utilize in retirement?

 The Roth conversion is a tool that can benefit you throughout different stages of your retirement saving journey.
 Today you’ll learn how to take advantage of Roth conversions during various periods of life.
 Listen in to learn the opportunities and pitfalls of Roth conversions.

-The benefits of Roth conversions
+The benefits of a Roth conversion

 We talk about using Roth conversions a lot in the early retirement years, however, they can be a useful saving device throughout your retirement saving journey.
 Roth conversions will help you reduce your overall lifetime tax liability.
 The way this works is that you pay the taxes on the converted funds now and enjoy tax-free growth until the money is ready to withdraw (tax-free!) in retirement.
 Roth conversions give you the opportunity to pay taxes now while rates are low.
 They allow you to take advantage of the current historically low tax rates without the worry of what the future tax code will bring.